Home / Latin America & Caribbean / Mexico / Mexico City

 Local specialties

-Safety Tips: These hip neighborhoods feature upscale street food with better food handling.
+Safety Tips: These hip neighborhoods feature a focus on quality and presentation.
 Try the food trucks and street vendors along Álvaro Obregón avenue and around Parque México.

 Polanco Gourmet District